-The IDP and budget process for Ndlambe Municipality for the 2007/2008 financial year did not meet all objectives with regards to the SDBIP and this will be corrected during the 2008/2009 financial years IDP and budget process where the SDBIP will be developed to indicate the responsibilities of each of the senior managers with deadlines to which they will be held responsible.
-The SDBIP for the 2008/2009 financial year will contain all expenditure information including capital projects per municipal ward so that each output can be broken down per ward where possible to support ward Councilors in service delivery information.
+The IDP and budget process for Ndlambe Municipality for the 2007/2008 financial year did not meet all objectives with regards to the SDBIP and this has been corrected during the 2008/2009 financial years IDP and budget process where the SDBIP has been developed to indicate the responsibilities of each of the senior managers with deadlines to which they will be held responsible.
+The SDBIP for the 2009/2010 financial year is containing all expenditure information including capital projects per municipal ward so that each output can be broken down per ward where possible to support ward Councilors in service delivery information.